Vara-Lab/Contracts-Services/staking-service/README.md

 #[program]
 impl Program {
     // program constructor
-    pub fn new() -> Self {
+    pub fn new(on_mainnet: bool) -> Self {
-        // init the keyring service state
+        // init the staking service state
-        KeyringService::seed();
+        StakingService::seed(on_mainnet);

         Self
     }
 }
 ```

-With this steps now you can use the keyring service with signless and walletless feature in your contract!
+With this steps now you can use the staking service!